Two-pink-deckchairs-on-lawn

 If you want users to sign up or contact you, it’s important to make this as easy for them as possible.

-Asking for too much information can be off-putting and may be against GDPR rules
+Asking for too much information can make your visitors think twice and may be against GDPR rules.

-If users are in doubt, they might go through the process again, causing frustration and annoyance.
+If users are in doubt, they might feel they have to go through the whole process again, causing frustration and annoyance.

 20. Clear contact information